kubernetes-sigs/cluster-api/docs/proposals/improve-status-in-CAPI-resources.md

 With this proposal Cluster API will close the gap with K8s API conventions in regard to:
 - Polarity: Condition type names should make sense for humans; neither positive nor negative polarity can be recommended as a general rule (already implemented by [#10550](https://github.com/kubernetes-sigs/cluster-api/pull/10550))
-- Use of the Reason field is required (currently in Cluster API reasons is added only when condition are false)
+- Use of the `Reason` field is required (currently in Cluster API reasons is added only when condition are false)
-- Controllers should apply their conditions to a resource the first time they visit the resource, even if the status is Unknown.
+- Controllers should apply their conditions to a resource the first time they visit the resource, even if the status is `Unknown`.
   (currently Cluster API controllers add conditions at different stages of the reconcile loops)
-- Cluster API is also dropping its own Condition type and start using metav1.Conditions from the Kubernetes API.
+- Cluster API is also dropping its own `Condition` type and will start using `metav1.Conditions` from the Kubernetes API.

-The last point have also another implication, which is the removal of the Severity field which is currently used to determine priority when merging conditions into the ready summary.
+The last point also has another implication, which is the removal of the `Severity` field which is currently used to determine priority when merging conditions into the ready summary.

-However, considering all the work to clean up and improve readiness and availability, now dropping the severity field is not an issue anymore.
+However, considering all the work to clean up and improve readiness and availability, now dropping the `Severity` field is not an issue anymore.
 Let's clarify this with an example:

-When Cluster API will compute Machine read there will be a very limited set of conditions to merge (see [next paragraph](#machine-newconditions)); considering this, it will be probably simpler and more informative for the users if we surface all the relevant messages instead of arbitrarily dropping some of them as we are doing today by inferring merge priority from severity.
+When Cluster API will compute Machine `Ready` there will be a very limited set of conditions to merge (see [next paragraph](#machine-newconditions)).
+Considering this, it will be probably simpler and more informative for users if we surface all relevant messages instead of arbitrarily dropping some of them as we are doing today by inferring merge priority from the `Severity` field.

-In case someone wants a more sophisticated control over the process of merging conditions, the new version of the condition utils in Cluster API, will allow developers to plug in custom functions to compute merge priority for a condition, e.g. by looking at status, reason, time since the condition transitioned, etc.
+In case someone wants a more sophisticated control over the process of merging conditions, the new version of the condition utils in Cluster API will allow developers to plug in custom functions to compute merge priority for a condition, e.g. by looking at status, reason, time since the condition transitioned, etc.

 ### Changes to Machine resource